Game Development

 Silver achievements are granted by attending all lectures of a track.
 Each track offers two gold achievements in the form of individual assignments.
 Each track also offers two platinum achievements, which are individual assignments of a higher skill level that have more impact on your final grade.

-In order to complete the WHOLE semester, you need at least eight Gold achievements (to get a 6 as a grade).
+To complete the WHOLE semester, you need at least eight gold achievements (to get a 6 as a grade).

 Making a game